 - How the surgical procedure will be performed

 Surgeons traditionally implant brain leads while a person is awake so that they can be sure the leads are in the right spot and not causing side effects.
-But some centers do DBS under general anesthesia with MRI guidance.
+But some centers do DBS under general anesthesia with imaging guidance.
 Choosing this "asleep DBS" could impact which device your doctor recommends or uses.

 - What system your movement disorder specialist and surgeon prefer